ietf-wg-cellar/matroska-specification/chapters.md

 A `Chapter` element can be used recursively.
 Such a child `Chapter` is called `Nested Chapter`.

 ### ChapterTimeStart
-A not scaled timestamp of the start of `Chapter` with nanosecond accuracy.
+The timestamp of the start of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.
 For `Simple Chapters` this is the position of the chapter markers in the timeline.

 ### ChapterTimeEnd
-A not scaled timestamp of the end of `Chapter` with nanosecond accuracy.
+The timestamp of the end of `Chapter` with nanosecond accuracy, not scaled by TimestampScale.
 The end timestamp is used when the `EditionFlagOrdered` flag of the `Edition` is set to `true`.
 The timestamp defined by the `ChapterTimeEnd` is not part of the `Chapter`.
 A `Matroska Player` calculates the duration of this `Chapter` using the difference between the